86Box/docs/hardware/machinespecific.rst

 .. rubric:: IBM XT Model 286

 * On-board RAM is limited to 640 KB; more can be added through :ref:`ISA memory expansion <settings/peripherals:ISA Memory Expansion>` cards.

-.. rubric:: AMI IBM AT

-See: :ref:`ibmat`

-.. rubric:: Phoenix IBM AT

-See: :ref:`ibmat`

-.. rubric:: Quadtel IBM AT

-See: :ref:`ibmat`

 .. rubric:: GRiD GRiDcase 1520